 BN.7 was one of these convoys, and its designation is usually used for the action against a small Italian force in which it became involved on passage through the southern part of the Red Sea (20/21 October 1940).

 The approaches to the Red Sea through the Gulf of Aden, the 17-mile (28-km) wide Bab el Mandeb Strait and the 1,400-mile (2255-km) passage to Suez constituted the primary British maritime route to the Middle East from East Africa, South Africa, India, the Far East and Australasia after the start of hostilities with Italy in June 1940.
-To the south of Suez, the British held Port Sudan about mid-way along the west coast of the Red Sea, and Aden, about 115 miles (185 km) to the east of the Bab el Mandeb Strait.
+To the south of Suez, the British held Port Sudan about mid-way along the western coast of the Red Sea, and Aden, about 115 miles (185 km) to the east of the Bab el Mandeb Strait.
 About 400 miles (645 km) to the north of this strait, on the western side of the Red Sea, was the Italian naval base of Massawa in Eritrea, where Contrammiraglio Mario Bonetti commanded.
 This base was well sited to launch attacks on passing convoys by submarines and destroyers.
 The Red Sea Force, led by Rear Admiral A. J. L. Murray, based at Aden, was established in April 1940, by Vice Admiral R. Leatham, commander-in-chief of the East Indies Station.

 The British closed the Red Sea to their own mercantile traffic on 24 May 1940 until convoys could be organised.